BlockchainCommons/BCSwiftSecureComponents/Docs/10-ELISION-REDACTION.md

 # Performing Elision - A Worked Example

-This section works through the example above: a drivers license that is redacted to reveal only the holder's birth date and photograph, but which can still be verified as being issued by a particular authority, and unaltered in the revealed particulars.
+This section works through the example above: a continuing education credential that is redacted by an employer to reveal and warrant that their employee has such a credential, and which can still be verified.

 ## Creating the Credential